 - Use the how-to kits as a morning tub.
 Have kids work with a partner.
 One gives directions, the other follows.
 Having a partner to add any missing steps can help strengthen your students’ skills in this genre.

-Resources to help with writing How-to books
+Resources to help with Writing How-to books

 Be sure to read my post on sequencing, as this reading comprehension skill goes well with a how-to writing unit.